open-telemetry/opentelemetry-java/docs/knowledge/general-patterns.md

 - **Return types**: annotate only if the method actually returns `null`.
 A non-null implementation of a `@Nullable`-declared interface method should omit the annotation — it is more precise.

+For null guard behavior at public API boundaries, see [api-design.md](api-design.md).

 ## API consistency

 The project aims to provide a consistent experience across all public APIs.
 When designing new